 - David could have killed King Shaul since that was what Shaul HaMelech had been trying to do to him for a long time.
 But David would have done it first since he had the opportunity to do that at that moment, and he could have always relied on the law - if he was coming to kill me, I could kill him first.

 All the people above chose not to give in to those safe, familiar, and easily triggered emotions that drive one to sin.
 They went against those emotions and fought them - even though later their lives did not become smoother because of their choices.
-That ability to make hard and uncomfortable choices is a trait of the mighty, those who choose to go toward Hashem while making the unpopular choice.
+That ability to make hard and uncomfortable choices is a trait of the mighty, those who choose to go toward Hashem while making unpopular decisions.

-Moshe Rabbenu worked on his character traits, gave us the Torah, learned the Torah, and achieved the state of holiness that Adam was in before he committed that sin.
+Moshe Rabbenu worked on his character traits, gave us the Torah, learned the Torah, and achieved the state of holiness, that Adam was in before he committed that sin.

 Yosef HaTzaddik learned with his father, who taught him the secrets of Torah, who became a holy person, with the title of HaTzaddik, in whose merit the Red Sea parted when the nation of Israel was coming out from Egypt - HaYam Raah Ve Yanos, The sea saw and fled.
 (Tehillim 114:3).